AdamBoley/Viscosity-Calculator/README.md

 Need to test the full range of run-times - 200s to 900s, and the full range of viscometer constants - 0.003 to 30.60

+### Determinability calculations

+### Repeatability calculations

+### Reproducibility calculations

+### Calibration calculations

+### Recalibration calculations

 ## Testing Edge Cases

 Edge cases are rare events that are just within the scope of the tool.
 Might be useful to test functionality when run-times fall outside bounds - <200s and >900s with the smallest and largest constants respectively, so that even if run-times are invalid, determinability isn't necessarily invalid. (think hexane at 20C that is too fast in a 0C and super-viscous additives at 40C in a 4C)

+### Testing determinability calculations with run-times of less than 200 seconds and the smallest viscometer constant (replicating ultra-low viscosity samples at high temperatures)

+### Testing determinability calculations with run-times of greater than 900 seconds and the largest viscometer constant (replicating hyper-viscous samples at low temperatures)

+### Testing recalibration calculations with significantly differing gravities

 ## Unit Tests

 # Credits

-Ed Bradley from Tutor Support, who provided invaluable guidance on the conditional logic for the displayDeterminabilityFactor and determinabilityFactor functions, and on how to correctly get the value of input elements
+Ed Bradley from Tutor Support, who provided invaluable guidance on the conditional logic for the displayDeterminabilityFactor and determinabilityFactor functions, and on how to correctly get the value of input elements.
+This method was used to construct the functions for the repeatability and reproducibility calculations.
+Ultimately, I moved away from the suggested approach to use SWITCH statements, but the suggested approach provided a working first draft that allowed the project to progress.

 ## Resources